Managing Holidays Stress

 Communicate with each other about this so everyone is clear and can provide support and cooperation.

 If attending an event will create undue holiday and strain or is counter to your values, be clear about it and take steps to maintain the joy in your life and in your memories of the season.
 Also, be sure to block off time in your schedule to rest and regroup your energies and thoughts.
-Setting aside time for yourself is a great way to cope with holiday stress.
+Taking some time for yourself is a wonderful way to deal with holiday stress.

 3. Be present